-Professor Roberto Garza López, department chair
+Professor Roberto Garza-López, department chair

-Professors Garza-López, Grieman, Johal, O’Leary3, Oxtoby1, Selassie
+Professors Garza-López, Grieman, Johal3, O’Leary, Oxtoby, Selassie

-Visiting Assistant Professors Arora, Kingsbury
+Visiting Assistant Professors Arora, Fiedler, Sandusky

-Laboratory Coordinators Vasquez, Yu
+Laboratory Coordinators Muzikar, Vasquez, Yu

-Postdoctoral Fellow Sea
+Postdoctoral Fellows Johnson, Sea

 The Chemistry Department provides its students with a thorough education in the fundamental processes of the chemical world to foster creative and critical thinking.
 The curriculum introduces students to an understanding of chemical phenomena, structure, properties and transformations at the atomic and molecular levels.
 A collegial and supportive environment distinguishes the student-faculty interaction in many contexts, including the classroom and laboratory.
-It is this experience that prepares students for a variety of professional pursuits and enables them to learn beyond the confines of the College throughout their lifetime and to be constructive and contributing citizens of the community.
+It is this experience that prepares students for a variety of professional pursuits and enables them to learn beyond the confines of the College throughout their lifetimes and to be constructive and contributing citizens of the community.